meesrutten/performance-matters-server-side/README.md

 ### Serverside application

 ## Concept
-This is a website that displays a timeline of artists in Amsterdam during the Golden Age.
+This is a progressive web app that displays a timeline of artists in Amsterdam during the Golden Age.

 It portrays the name, birthyear and deathyear of the artists.

 When navigating to an artist you can see his work in a chronological timeline.

+This website can be installed as an application.

 ![Timeline of artists](./readme-images/timeline-artist-Mees-Rutten.gif "Timeline of artists")